List of Stoke City F.C. managers: History

 Peter Coates returned as chairman and re-appointed Pulis as manager.
 In his first season back Stoke narrowly missed out on a play-off spot finishing 7th.
 In the 2007–08 season Stoke finally ended their 23-year absence from the top light finishing second to gain promotion to the Premier League.
 With Stoke expected to be involved in a relegation battle they surprised most and finished in a safe position of 12th in 2008–09 and finished in 11th in 2009–10 season.
 In the 2010–11 season Pulis became the first manager to take Stoke into a FA Cup Final where they lost 1–0 to Manchester City.
 By reaching the final, Stoke qualified for the 2011–12 UEFA Europa League, after Manchester City confirmed a place in the Champions League.
 Despite the defeat chairman Peter Coates believes that Pulis is Stoke's greatest ever manager.
 After a poor 2012–13 season which saw Stoke fail to make progress, Pulis left the club by mutual consent.
 He was replaced by another Welsh manager, Mark Hughes.
 Hughes guided the team to three consecutive ninth-place finishes in 2013–14 season, 2014–15 season and 2015–16 season.
 However, after several big money transfers failed to improve the squad Stoke regressed and Hughes was eventually sacked in January 2018 with the team in the relegation zone.
 Paul Lambert came in but failed to keep Stoke in the Premier League.
 Lambert was sacked and replaced by Derby County manager Gary Rowett.
-In January 2019, with Stoke struggling to make an impact in the Championship, Rowett was sacked replaced by Luton Town's Nathan Jones.
-Jones turned out to be a poor choice and he was replaced by Michael O'Neill in November 2019.